Dom-Mac/merge-to-earn-gh-action/README.md

+# ⚠️ NOT mantained anymore | Please refer to the new [Merge to Earn GitHub App](https://github.com/slice-so/merge-to-earn) ⚠️

 # Merge to earn - Github action

 **Automate rewarding contributors with a slice of ownership over a project and its earnings.**